ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ## Testing the entire application
 {:testing_app}

-Now that you have the backend application connected to the frontend application, let's test it by uploading images for object detection,
+Now that you have the backend application connected to the frontend application, let's test it by uploading images for image classification,

 1. Before testing the application, let's create a secret for {{site.data.keyword.visualrecognitionshort}} service to be used with the jobs in the subsequent steps,
    ```sh